 2015/16 was a transitional year for the Scrutiny Committee.
-Following the Borough Elections in May 2015, we saw a big change to the membership of the Committee with many long-standing, experienced, former members standing down from the Council and a large influx of new members who had no previous experience of overview and scrutiny and were completely new to Swale Borough Council.
+Following the Borough Elections in May 2015, we saw a big change to the membership of the Committee, with many long-standing, experienced, former members standing down from the Council, and a large influx of new members who had no previous experience of overview and scrutiny and were completely new to Swale Borough Council.

 All newly elected councillors had received comprehensive induction training, but it would have been too much to expect those members to have immediately taken on the role of 'scrutineers' before they had acclimatised themselves to the workings of Council, Cabinet and Committees.
-Overview and scrutiny operates quite differently from any other Council Committee.